-The metropolitan planning process arises from MCRPC's role as the metropolitan planning organization (MPO) for the Bloomington-Normal urbanized area.
+The metropolitan planning process arises from MCRPC's role as the Metropolitan Planning Organization (MPO) for the Bloomington-Normal urbanized area.
 An MPO is designated and created when an urbanized area meets or exceeds a population of 50,000 people1.
 The combined population of Bloomington and Normal reached that milestone in the 1960s, and pursuant to the federal process, the Governor designated the McLean County Regional Planning Commission for our area in 1967.

 Metropolitan planning organizations exist to conduct a continuing, cooperative, and comprehensive (3-C) transportation planning process.
 The MPO provides a forum for the development of transportation policies and plans.
 At minimum the planning process must include any transportation project in which federal funding is used; in McLean County, we report on locally funded transportation projects as well, to provide better context regarding the investment made by each level of government.
-The Transportation Improvement Program is the core document for analyzing the scope and scale of transportation investment in our metropolitan planning area (see Appendix 5).
+The Transportation Improvement Program is the core document for analyzing the scope and scale of transportation investment in our metropolitan planning area.

 MCRPC does not mandate or impose the selection of specific projects to the participating governments and agencies.
 Each participant develops a program of projects consistent with its goals and financial resources, and adopts it through its budget approval process.
-In most cases, that process includes public involvement through publication of proposed budgets and capital investments, public meetings and hearings, and votes to approve the program through legislative bodies or governing boards.
-MCRPC encourages the MPO participants' engagement in a continuing dialogue with MCRPC, District 5 staff and one another to develop the most effective regional program possible with the resources available.
+That process includes public involvement through publication of proposed budgets and capital investments, public meetings and hearings, and votes to approve the program through legislative bodies or governing boards.
+MCRPC encourages the MPO participants'